zoffixznet/perl6.party/post/Perl6-Fail-Release-Robots-And-Other-Goodies.md

 For user accounts, I <s>stole</s> borrowed, `RT::Client::REST` authentication mechanism, although at the time of this writing, no user-account features are available to users (and perl6.fail still runs on plain HTTP).
-Will "Coke" Coleda was very helpful in pointing out a relevant portion of the API that let me save making a huge number of requests.
+And Will "Coke" Coleda was very helpful in pointing out a relevant portion of the API that let me save making a huge number of requests.
 And current implementation makes just a single request every 10 minutes, asking only for updated tickets since last request.